 The Octave Band method estimates the sound level at the ear, taking into account the frequency content of the noise.
-This method is more complicated than the NRR method and HML method, but is the most accurate of the three and better for noise with high tonal or low frequency content.
+This method is more complicated than the NRR, SNR and HML methods, but is the most accurate of the three and better for noise with high tonal or low frequency content.

 In order to use the Octave Band method you need the following:

 The formula to calculate the level at the ear is:

 Some regulations, such as those used in the UK and Europe, recommend adding 4dB to the final result to account for real-world factors, such as the poor fitting of protectors.

 As there are only eight bands of interest for these calculations, it is easy enough to expand this to a usable form:

 Now take each of the numbers on the bottom row, divide by 10 and anti-log: